linz/linz_basemaps/README.md

 ######*Datasource Projection*

-Using WGS84 Web Mercator (EPSG:3857) is suggested to avoid unforeseen projection errors in TileMill and is most suited for standard web mapping applications.
-Users may set their desired projection when setting up thier download in LDS.
+**WGS84 Web Mercator (EPSG:3857)** is suggested to avoid unforeseen projection errors in TileMill and is most suited for standard web mapping applications.
+Users may select the desired projection for their layers before ordering thier download in LDS.

 Using other projections, for example NZTM2000 (EPSG:2193) or WGS84 (EPSG:4326), is possible.
 The following blog describes the process for changing the source projection for TileMill projects from EPSG:3857 to the desired projection format: